35.133 Caryocolum blandella (Douglas, 1852)

 Status and Distribution

 Local to locally common in much of England, Wales and the Isle of Man.
 Very local north of the Midlands on the west side of England, the extreme southern parts of Scotland, in some southern and eastern parts of Ireland and the Channel Islands.
 There is a single record from Kintyre in western Scotland in 2006.
+Also noted in Angus on 4th August 2024, the first modern record on the east coast of Scotland.

 National Status: Nationally Scarce B